What did you study?

 Message to family, friends and lecturers who carried you through?

 Especially to my parents, they have really supported me the whole way.
-My lecturers, John bolton and Robert Anderson, whenever I was down or couldn’t see the light at the end of the tunnel, they always had some words of encouragement and some often needed humor.
-My Cape Town family, while I lived here Sandy and Sandra Kay, really kept my spirits afloat.
+My lecturers, John Bolton and Robert Anderson, whenever I was down or couldn’t see the light at the end of the tunnel, they always had some words of encouragement and some often needed humour.
+My Cape Town family, while I lived here in Cape Town, Sandy and Sandra Kay, really kept my spirits afloat.